jackokring/KRTPluginA/README.md

 * Envelope Follower `ENV`
 * Compressed Output `OUT`

 A normal compressor with a sidechain input.
-The envelope follower can be mixed with the `FRQ` in to produce some pinging harmonics, along with a filter which can be tuned down for a `Q` boost and sub-base cut.
-The `MIX` brings a compressed `OUT` back upto normalized levels like a make up gain.
+The envelope follower can be mixed with the `FRQ` in to produce some pinging harmonics by the output `FRQ` (modified by the envelope), along with a high pass filter which can be tuned down for a `Q` boost and sub-base cut.
+The `MIX` brings a compressed `OUT` back upto normalized levels like an auto-computed make up gain.